ajorgensen89/battleships/README.md

 ![]()

 # Credits.
 1. [Codecadmey](https://www.codecademy.com/courses/learn-python/lessons/battleship/exercises/welcome-to-battleship).
-Building the battleship game code on this website provided.
+I ran through and completed this example of building the battleship game code on this website provided.
+It had useful prompts and helped improve my understanding to create the code for the website.<br>
+Adapted to suit what it was needed for.
 <br>

 2. [Love Sandwiches Coursework.](https://p3-battleships.herokuapp.com/) Validating name.<br>

 3. [RtoDto.net.](https://rtodto.net/a-simple-battleship-python-script/)<br>
 Assist with getting a working statment so if the board game was already marked with a 'miss - "X"', then the game would ask you for another row and column choice.
+Adapted to suit what it was needed for.

 4. [Python Random Module](https://www.w3schools.com/python/module_random.asp) for reference.

 5. A method from[Stack Overflow](https://stackoverflow.com/questions/41718538/how-do-i-insert-a-restart-game-option) to restart the game.
+Adapted to suit this website.

+6. [Single underline _](https://programming.vip/docs/underline-double-underline-in-python.html).
+Method used suggested by this site to improve on Pylint suggestions.

+7. [101 Computing](https://www.101computing.net/number-only/) Helped with an exmaple of validating input.
+Adapted to suit what it was needed for.
 # Technologies
 [Python Random Module](https://www.w3schools.com/python/module_random.asp) has been used to import a libary of data to use when needing random integers for this website.
 It helped to create a position for the batlleship in the Battleship game.